Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 - Enemy Purpose:
 	- WRITE STUFF HERE

-Enemy that absorbs shots like a magnet and can be effectively killed by switching to wide muzzle mode and filling them up until they burst.
+Enemy that absorbs shots like a magnet and can be effectively killed by switching to the narrow faster firerate muzzle mode and filling them up until they burst.
 Completely armored, no sliceshot

 ---